This guide contains many new and previously undocumented features.

 Note that grub4dos consists of two parts as explained previously.

-Once the main grub4dos code held in the glrdr file loads into memory, grub4dos will look for a menu to display.
+Once the the glrdr file loads into memory and runs, grub4dos will look for a menu file to parse and run (grldr includes a pre-boot configfile which then looks for a menu.lst file).
 The menu is in the form of a text file named menu.lst which is normally placed in the root of the drive.
 The search path that grub4dos uses to find a menu.lst file is:

 root / of the boot device, then /boot/grub folder, then /grub folder of boot device